grahamstark/ActNow.jl/README.md

 Otherwise, download a zipfile.
 Click on the green "Code" button on the RHS of the [repository homepage](https://github.com:grahamstark/ActNow.jl) and select "Download Zip".
 Unpack the zipfile  somewhere.

+The repository should contain:

+* `src` - Julia source code - there are several source 'include files' and a main file ActNow.jl which just consolidates everything;
+* `data` - the main act now survey files and edited versions with various created files - e.g. recoded responses.
+* `R` - a single R file with the SEM analysis
+*

 ### Julia Code - Instantiate and Run

 Start the Julia REPL (Read–eval–print loop).
 On Windows, you can navigate to the ActNow directory with (e.g.):